enSilo Protects OOTB: Bad Rabbit Ransomware

-2. Hardcoded list- Hard coded list of user names and passwords.
-It has an own payload of MimiKats.
+2. Hardcoded list.
+Hard coded list of user names and passwords.
+It has its own payload of MimiKats.

-IMAGE: Any attempt of Bad Rabbit to spread via SMB is blocked out-of-the-box by enSilo’s Exfiltration Prevention policy:
+Any attempt by Bad Rabbit to spread via SMB is blocked out-of-the-box by enSilo’s Exfiltration Prevention policy.

-IMAGE: Any attempt of the Bad Rabbit Ransomware to encrypt files is blocked out-of-the-box by enSilo’s Ransomware Prevention policy
+Any attempt by Bad Rabbit to encrypt files is blocked out-of-the-box by enSilo’s Ransomware Prevention policy.